-However, some of this expansion uses new frequencies and technologies that many consumers do not have (and may not realize when they sign up for service), or uses the newest 600 Mhz frequencies which are not yet supported on any phone.
+However, some of this expansion uses new frequencies and technologies that many consumers do not yet have (and may not realize when they sign up for service), or uses the newest 600 Mhz frequencies which are not yet supported on any phone.

 If you are switching to T-Mobile to take advantage of their “expanded” coverage you need a phone that supports LTE Band 12 and VoLTE.
-If you do not have that, you’ll have to factor in the multi-hundred dollar cost of purchasing a new phone!
+If you do not have that, you’ll have to factor in the cost of purchasing a new phone!
 And if you are in the area covered only by the new 600 MHz network, you’ll have to buy your new phone in 2018!

 T-Mobile is doing a lot of “right” things with their network expansion and attractive, competitively priced service offerings.
 Unfortunately, their marketing is somewhat misleading on the coverage issue – unless you plan to buy a new LTE Band 12 compatible phone today or a still newer phone, not yet available, to use the 600 Mhz band.